R3dian/R3dian/README.md

 More than 9 years of experience in developing and designing applications for B2B and B2C industries as a PHP/JavaScript software developer.
 He worked largely on SugarCRM customizations and development of third party plugins for SugarCRM.
 Providing quality solutions to complex business problems within scope, budget, and tight schedules.

 Fast grasp of new technologies.
 Proficient in diagnosing and resolving problems.
+Loves watching movies, playing PS4, exploring the world.

 - 🔭 I’m currently working on python library which interacts with InforOS.
 This library provides a series of functionalities to handle data via Infor ION.
 Further information can be found [here](https://github.com/Fellow-Consulting-AG/inforion).
 - 🌱 I’m currently learning python programming language, Pandas, DevOps, Prefect.